UBIEEE/Microbull_MM_Proposal/README.md

 ## Teammates and Responsibilities

-### Name 1
+### Eric
-Each name should include a brief one paragraph descriptions of the teammates primary responsibilities.
+Will create the ROS2 software setup.
+Will program the sensing, control, and maze-solving algorithms.
+Will test the program.

-### Name 2
+### Ben
+Will assist in python programming for the software stack including software-hardware integratino with the motors and encoders.
 Will manage the power supply circuitry and the motor control circuitry.
 Responsible for ensuring that the Arduino and motor controllers are both properly powered from the battery but are on separate circuits with the proper voltages and currents.

+### Jared
+Responsible for 3D modelling and 3D printing of parts including the omniwheels, the chassis, and the holders for the Pi and power pack.
+Responsible for wiring and manging circuitry.

-### Name 3
+### Margaret
-...
+Responsible for wiring and manging circuitry.
+Will manage the power supply circuitry and the motor control circuitry.
+Responsible for ensuring that the Arduino and motor controllers are both properly powered from the battery but are on separate circuits with the proper voltages and currents.

 ## Milestones

 ### Milestone Set 1: 11/8/23

-* Get GPIO output from the microcontroller to light up LEDs on a breadboard.
+* Get GPIO output from the pi to light up LEDs on a breadboard.
-* Get GPIO input from the microcontroller to read button presses on a breadboard.
+* Get GPIO input from the pi to read button presses on a button.
-* Get GPIO input from the microcontroller to read sensor data from the ultrasonic sensors.
+* Get GPIO input from the pi to read sensor data from the ultrasonic sensors.
 * Initial 3D Model for chassis completed.

 ### Milestone Set 2: 11/22/23
 * Get the algorithm working in simulation.
-* Positioning algorithm can properly visualize mouse in simulation.
+* Positioning algorithm can properly identify where mouse is within a single maze cell.
 * Can make the motors spin from the battery.

 ### Milestone Set 3: 11/29/23
-* Microcontroller can control the motors.
+* Pi can make the motors spin in both directions.
-* Microcontroller can read sensor data and calculate the position of the mouse.
+* Pi can read sensor data and calculate the position of the mouse when moving thorugh corridors of the maze.
+* Firmware can control the motors and receive input from encoders to properly move the mouse as instructed.
-* Microcontroller can run the algorithm.
+* Mouse can move forward, backward, to the left, and to the right.

 ### Milestone Set 4: 1/10/24
-* Mouse can move in a straight line a stop when it reaches an obstacle.
+* Mouse can move in a straight line and stop when it reaches an obstacle.
 * Mouse can turn 90 degrees when told to by the algorithm.
 * Mouse can move for 10 minutes straight.
 * Mouse can execute different algorithms based on user inputs from physical buttons on the mouse.
+* Flood fill working on Rasberry Pi in firmware and works in simulation.

 ### Milestone Set 5: 1/24/24
 * Mouse can move through a maze randomly without hitting walls.